 ENVR1005 Workplace Safety and Employment Readiness 42.0 Hours Health and safety along with employment readiness is a necessity for all students entering the workforce.
 This course provides an overview of current legislation and standards pertaining to environmental health and safety and the process of preparing students for entry into the workplace.
-Historical perspective, health and safety management systems, hazardous materials management, WHMIS, biological, physical and chemical hazards, environmental monitoring devices, confined space entry, personal protective equipment, emergency response and personal workplace development will be examined.
+Historical perspective, health and safety management systems, hazardous materials management, WHMIS, biological, physical and chemical hazards, environmental monitoring devices, confined space entry, personal protective equipment, and emergency response.
+Personal workplace development will also be examined.